MonitSharma/Learn-Quantum-Computing-For-Free/README.md

 ## Youtube

-Tutorials provide hands-on experience and practical examples to understand quantum computing better.
-Here are some free tutorial resources:
+Here are some online freely available courses as a Youtube playlist:

 - [Quantum Computing for the Determined](https://www.youtube.com/watch?v=X2q1PuI2RFI&list=PL1826E60FD05B44E4): A course on Introduction to quantum computing by Michael Nielson.
 To work through the videos you need to be comfortable with basic linear algebra, and with assimilating new mathematical terminology